 Consuming vitamin C, for example, can reduce the risk of developing cataracts and may diminish the severity of cold symptoms.

-Amino acids are the building blocks of proteins.
+The fundamental units of protein synthesis are amino acids.
 When absorbed from our diet, they are used as building blocks for the 10,000+ proteins that your bodies require.

 Protein is required as a structural element in every cell and tissue in your body.
-Collagen and Keratin proteins make up the skin’s structure.
+The building blocks of skin are the proteins collagen and keratin.
 Healthy skin requires high-quality proteins.

 Sunflower seeds are high in vitamin E. One ounce of dry-roasted sunflower seeds contains 7.4 mg or 49 percent of the daily value.